Redesigning Your Jewelry By Melting Your Gold - Part 1: Gold Colour and Karat - Pamela Lauz Jewellery

 • 10 karat - 67% pure gold (10/24)

 In most cases when we melt our clients' gold, the new jewellery has the same colour and karat as the original gold.
 If we melt gold alloys of different karats and colours, the resulting alloy will have a karat weight equal to the weighted average of the original alloys.
-The colour will be a surprise combination of the original alloys - given the different chemistry of each original alloy, it is not possible to predict he resulting colour of the new jewellery.
+The colour will be a surprise combination of the original alloys - given the different chemistry of each original alloy, it is not possible to predict the resulting colour of the new jewellery.

-Design Spotlight: This unique rose gold ring was created by melting our client’s gold.
+This unique rose gold ring was created by melting our client’s gold.
 It features 3 distinct textures and our client's family birthstones: alexandrite, diamond and garnet.
 As a surprise to her husband, we embossed his name's Chinese character.

 Rose Gold Nugget Ring Chinese Characters